-In April 2022, Infrastructure & Sustainability (I&S) launched its strategic planning process.
-Seventeen employees from 13 different departments comprised the steering committee which met regularly during a 16-week timeframe.
-These team members crafted the new mission, vision, goals and objectives that clearly articulate I&S's unique contribution to the overarching Georgia Tech strategic plan.
-Implementation working groups with members from each department are in formation process.
+Infrastructure & Sustainability (I&S) launched its strategic planning process in April 2022.
+Seventeen employees from 13 different departments comprised the steering committee which met regularly for 16-weeks.
+These team members crafted the new mission, vision, goals and objectives that clearly articulate I&S's plan for the future and its unique contribution to the Georgia Tech strategic plan.

-The I&S Strategic Plan will also become an integral part of the budgeting process for the next fiscal year as well as shape the performance goals for employees in the next calendar year.
-For FY23 and FY24, I&S will focus on programs and initiatives that support how we amplify impact, champion innovation, and cultivate well-being.
+The I&S Strategic Plan will also become an integral part of the budgeting process as well as shape the performance goals for employees.
+For FY23 and FY24, I&S will focus on programs and initiatives that support how we amplify impactchampion innovation, and cultivate well-being.

 Mission Statement